semimod/DMT-core/doc/source/installation/install_dmt.rst

     python3.10 -m pip install DMT-core[full]

-If a never version is needed, the release candidates can be installed from gitlab directly:
+If a newer version is needed, the release candidates can be installed from gitlab directly:

 .. code:: bash